-We have established an internal commercial organization for the sale, marketing and distribution of our Products and our Product Candidates in the U.S. In order to successfully commercialize ZYNRELEF in Europe, HTX-011 in Canada, and any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
+We have established an internal commercial organization for the sale, marketing and distribution of our Products and our Product Candidates in the U.S. In order to successfully commercialize ZYNRELEF in Canada or Europe, and any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
 The development of a sales organization to market our Products, our Product Candidates or any other products we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
-If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.
+If we are unable to establish and maintain adequate sales, marketing and distribution capabilities, whether independently (including as a result of our recently announced reduction in force) or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.